Invisalign IPR (Stripping): A Guide for Patients in New York

-During your Invisalign treatment, your provider might mention the term "IPR" or "stripping."
-While it may sound intimidating, this is a common, controlled, and painless orthodontic procedure.
-It is often essential for achieving a perfectly aligned smile.
+During your Invisalign treatment, your orthodontist might mention the term "IPR" or "stripping."
+While it may sound intimidating, this is a common, controlled, and painless orthodontic procedure performed in advanced practices.
+For many New Yorkers seeking a perfectly aligned smile, it's often an essential step.

 What Is Dental Stripping (IPR)?